Headed to Nicaragua? If you plan on doing some traveling around, you'll want to get the scoop on how the buses work here.

 Where Is The Bus Terminal in Granada?

-On the Granada page, if you click on the red pins on their map, a little pop-up will tell you some info about that station.
+If you need a little more direction, on the Granada page, if you click on the red pins on their map, a little pop-up will tell you some info about that station.
 For example, the"Terminal de Buses Granada - Managua (UCA)" is the bus you'll take to Managua (the first stop on your bus ride to Leon — where you can go volcano boarding!)

 You Should Also Know About Rivas